-The Deputy Registrar (Student Services), Mr Peter O'Brien, and members of his staff, are located on the first floor of the Chancellery.
-They will help those students who need advice and who have problems but who do not seem to be provided for by the other organizations and services mentioned.
-As well as dealing with general enquiries they are especially concerned with the problems of overseas, Aboriginal, and physically handicapped and disabled students.
-Enquire at Room 148E, phone 2482.
+The Student Services staff, located on the first floor of the Chancellery, will help those students who need advice and who have problems but who do not seem to be provided for by the other organizations and services mentioned.
+As well as dealing with general enquiries the staff is especially concerned with the problems of overseas, Aboriginal, and physically handicapped and disabled students.
+Enquire at Room 148E, phone 3114.